Joyful Classrooms Create Academic Excellence.

 Mindset & Social-Emotional Programming

-Mastery intentionally develops resilience in students by fostering a “success through hard work” culture.
-Teachers develop students’ “growth mindset”, encouraging them to persevere through difficult work and providing them opportunities to lead.
-We believe social-emotional skills can be explicitly taught and nurtured.
-At the elementary level, social emotional skills curricula is integrated into the regular school day.
-At the middle and high school level, students take social emotional courses focused on decision skills, conflict resolution, and emotional self-management.
-The capstone to the program is a required 18-week workplace-based internship for all secondary students in either sophomore or junior year.
+In our elementary schools, social emotional skills curricula is integrated into the regular school day.
+At the middle and high school level, our students take social emotional courses focused on decision skills, conflict resolution, and emotional self-management.
+The program culminates with a required 18-week workplace-based internship for all secondary students in either sophomore or junior year.

 - Teacher support and development is our priority.
 Our staff participates in professional development every Wednesday and have more than 250 hours of professional development each year.
 Our approach to professional development includes explicitly building discrete skills, practicing execution of those skills, refining execution through feedback cycles, leading to mastery of skills over time.